Choosing an AWS database service - Choosing an AWS database service

 The database you've chosen might not satisfy all of your requirements perfectly, so it's important to consider your needs and workload requirements carefully.

-Prioritize based on the considerations covered in this guide, the requirements that you must meet to the highest standard, the requirements that you have some flexibility on, and the requirements that you might not need to meet.
-This will help you make effective trade-offs and lead to the best possible outcome for your unique circumstances.
+Prioritize based on the considerations covered in this guide, your own specific “must have” requirements, and the requirements for which you have some flexibility.
+This will help you make effective trade-offs and lead to the best possible outcome for your needs.

 Also consider that, usually, you can cover your application requirements with a mix of best-fit databases.
 By building a solution with multiple database types, you can use the strengths that each type provides.

-For example, in an ecommerce use case, you might use Amazon DocumentDB (for product catalogs and user profiles) for the flexibility that is provided by semi-structured data—but also for the low, predictable latency provided by DynamoDB when your users are browsing your product catalog.
-You might also use Aurora for inventory and order processing, where a relational data model and transaction support are needed.
+For example, in an ecommerce use case, you might use Amazon DocumentDB (for product catalogs and user profiles) for the flexibility that is provided by semi-structured data—but then combine it with the low, predictable latency provided by DynamoDB(for when your users are browsing your product catalog).
+You might also add Aurora into the mix for inventory and order processing, where a relational data model and transaction support are needed.

 To help you learn more about each of the available AWS database services, we have provided a pathway to explore how each of the services work.
 The following section provides links to in-depth documentation, hands-on tutorials, and resources to help you get started.